October 4, 2017

 First of all, it just looks odd.
 Secondly, the logo is a link to the homepage and the target was dangerously close to the query in the search box.
 People would inevitably mean to re-query and accidentally end up on the homepage.
 And finally, when people would tap the search box to search, the logo would need to move out of the way in order to show the suggestions which also means the text in the search box you also need to transition to the left.

 There was also a lot of pressure to unify the header with the Bing iOS and Android app, which meant putting a teal/blue/green color field in the background—another design direction I pushed against.

 In the end, we had a few Product Managers who put a lot of hard work into translating the data from the many experiments to both design and development teams—I'm looking at you Bobby and Hariharan.
-Actually, it was Bobby’s brilliant idea to have the header collapse on load to hide the logo and menu from the first row.
-This kept the search box front and center—and, frankly, camouflaged the logo.

 The end result was pretty buttoned-up, I was very happy with it.
 I really liked how each row was essentially semantically-pure; scopes on the bottom, search box in the middle, the logo and menu out of the way at the top.
 At times, the progression of these projects seems too subtle and slow, but the truth is the frequency of experimentation and variety of treatments is fast-paced and extensive.
-Manish Mittal captured the spirit of this methodology quite well in “Designing UX Changes: Strategies to Change the Way You Look at Change.”
+Manish captured the spirit of this methodology quite well in “Designing UX Changes: Strategies to Change the Way You Look at Change.”

-Existing mobile header
+A. Existing mobile header

-Interim mobile header variants:
+B. Interim mobile header variants:

-Final redesigned header states:
+C. Final redesigned header states: